44 Unique Restaurant Ideas to Inspire Your Theme or Concept

 9. Add animals to the ambiance

 There are definitely perks to having a pet-friendly restaurant.
 But what about a restaurant focused on cats and dogs?
 Yes, cat cafes and dog cafes are a thing.
-Here are some of our favorites:
+Here are some of our favourites: